yuvipanda/pr-triage-board-bot/README.md

 ## Using as a GitHub Action

-This repository now provides a GitHub Action that can be used in other organizations.
-Add the following to your workflow:
+This repository now provides a GitHub Action that can be used in workflows.
+To use this action:

-If the workflow is consolidating information from repo, it may make sense to have the workflow part of that repo.
-If the workflow is consolidating information across the org, you may consider running it in a centralized repo like the `.github` repo.

 1. Create an org-level secret using `Org Settings > Secrets and variables > Actions` with the contents of your app private key `.pem` file that was downloaded in the setup.
-We call this `GH_APP_PRIVATE_KEY` in our workflow below.
+We call this secret `GH_APP_PRIVATE_KEY` in our workflow below.

-2. Create a workflow file like the following to run the bot every hour and to be able to manually trigger a run:
+2. Create a workflow file like the following to run the bot every hour and to be able to manually trigger a run.
+If the workflow is consolidating information from multiple repos, consider having the workflow in a centralized repo like the orgs `.github` repo.

 ```yaml